O'Brien Hat Trick Leads New York to Win over Seattle in Dallas

 Elle Hartje had her first assist since recording two in the Sirens season opener and is now halfway to the six helpers she produced in 27 games as a rookie in 2024-25.

-Paetyn Levis' second assist and fourth point of the season brings her halfway to her 2024-25 season total of eight points (4G, 4A) in 30 games.
+Paetyn Levis' second assist and fourth point of the season bring her halfway to her 2024-25 season total of eight points (4G, 4A) in 30 games.

 Kristin O'Neill picked up her first assist and second point as a member of the Sirens.
 She also led all skaters with a season-high six shots on goal.